Do your premature ventricular contractions (PVCs) keep making you think that they mean a heart attack is coming?

 Is there any data on the percentage of heart attacks that are preceded by PVCs?

-“Unfortunately there is no data to determine which percentage of heart attacks were preceded by PVCs,” says David N. Smith, MD, a board certified cardiologist with Dynamic Health in Charlotte, NC.
+“Unfortunately there is no data to determine which percentage of heart attacks were preceded by PVCs,” says David N. Smith, MD, a board certified cardiologist with Premier Cardiovascular Care and Wellness in SC.

 “This data will be limited by those who survived.
 Recall-bias, or the ability to remember what occurred during the event, also limits reporting.